1941 Ford: 1946

 Following the official surrender of Japan in September 1945, civilian car production slowly resumed.
 The 1946 Ford was identical to the 1942 model under the skin, though a heavy new grille with horizontal bars and red accents refreshed the styling.
 The hood was widened by adding a center strip.
 One notable change was to use the 239 CID engine which since 1939 had been used in Mercurys and trucks, and capable of 100 hp (75 kW) for the first time.
 With steel in short supply, Ford produced a distinctive "Sportsman" convertible with wood side panels, supplied from the Ford Iron Mountain Plant.
-The convertible had an electric top instead of manual one.
+The convertible had an electric top instead of manual.

 In the 1985 film Back to the Future and its sequel Back to the Future Part II, the car which Biff Tannen owns in 1955 was a black 1946 Ford Super De Luxe convertible.
-In Back to the Future, during the skateboard chase scene, note carefully at the park lights: some shots are a 1946 model year, whereas others are a 1947 model year.
+In Back to the Future, during the skateboard chase scene, based on the park lights, some shots are a 1946 model year, whereas others are a 1947 model year.
 Looking at the "top boot" area shape, it appears the 1947 is a real convertible, and the 1946 with the manure on it is a coupe with its top removed to resemble a convertible.
 In Back to the Future: Part II, some trim is different, suggesting a possible third car.
 After the film, the car was kept by Universal and displayed in their back lot tour.
 The 1946 car is now in a private collection.

 A 1946 woodie station wagon model was specifically selected by Jim Henson for use in the 1979 film The Muppet Movie.

 1947

 The 1947 Ford line was similar to the short 1946.
 Visual differences included the removal of the red accents from the grill and the two small lights located just above it.
 Ford began titling 1947s in February 1947.
 For the first few weeks, the 1947 model was identical to the 1946.
 Ford then restyled the body slightly first by moving the parking lights from above the grill to below each headlight.
 Exterior moldings were changed from grooved to a smooth design.
 A new hood ornament with a blue plastic insert was installed.
 A new hubcap design became available in March.
 The interior dash color was changed from red accent to gold.
 By September, the roof-mounted antenna was moved to the cowl.
 Horns were moved to in front of the radiator from the engine compartment.
 The final 1947 models were titled in November.

-In the 1984 film The Karate Kid, Mr Miyagi gives Daniel Larusso a cream-colored 1947 Ford Super DeLuxe convertible as a birthday gift.
+In the 1984 film The Karate Kid, Mr. Miyagi gives Daniel LaRusso a cream-colored 1947 Ford Super DeLuxe convertible as a birthday gift.
 The car was actually a gift to Ralph Macchio from the film's producer.
 To this day, Macchio still owns the car.